letsbuilda/pyweek36/README.md

 High-level overview of steps to be taken, in order of four phases.
 As the roadmap progresses, the potential for paralel contributions is expected to increase.

 ### Phase 1
-- Project structuring and boilerplates.
+- Project structuring, boilerplates and any initial setups.
 - From [Basic mechanics](#mechanics).
     - Block types and Player entities.
     - Rendering (any sprites are acceptable, just so that we can see what we're working with).
-    - Character Movement and Colision.
+    - Physics, Character Movement and Colision.
 - Conceptual Art & Writing discussions.

 ### Phase 2